 If you use our Web Clipper browser extension or "Save to Evernote" button:

 |A record of the source website from which you save Content||

-Please Note: If you have installed the Web Clipper, then when you visit certain websites it may notify you of available integrations with the Evernote service or about products, services or features that we think will help you get more out of the Evernote service.
-The Web Clipper does not create a record of your browsing activity.
+If you have installed the Web Clipper, when you visit certain websites the Web Clipper may notify you of available integrations with the Service or about products, services or features that we think will help you get more out of the Service.
+The Web Clipper does not track or create a record of your browsing activity.

 If you visit an Evernote website:

 Your email address (if you provide it)

 We have specific rules for how and when we use the information we collect and receive.
 We describe these below.